BOARD OF DIRECTORS

 I joined Caddy For A Cure because I knew it would give me the opportunity to combine two of my life’s passions, healthcare and golf.
 I have worked with many people with Leukemia.
 Each having one distinct goal, to be cured.
 As a practicing Physical Therapist it my goal to maximize patients functional ability.
 Whether doing hands on therapy or raising funds for research we can help to increase a persons functional ability, meet their goals and change their outlook on life.

 I have been very blessed from the Lord to have a wonderful wife and three healthy beautiful boys.
 My heart and prayers go out to the families that are dealing with this disease.
 I have been friends with Russ and Colleen for a very long time and their passion and drive to make a difference in these family lives is very touching.
 I wanted to be involved to give back in any way possible and hopefully make an impact on at least one life.
 God bless all of you who help with the fight!

-The Advisory Board is comprised of people who advise Caddy For A Cure on a regular basis.
+The Advisory Council is comprised of people who advise Caddy For A Cure on a regular basis.
 With the immense success they have achieved in life on various levels, we trust them 100% and lean on them heavily as to matters regarding our charity.

 RADM H. DENNY WISELY (RET.)

 United States Navy Former Lead Commander Blue Angels (Boss)

 I met Russ and Colleen many years ago through the Blue Angels Foundation and worked arm in arm with them for many years.
 Our work with the BAF focuses on the wounded and it was a natural for the Holden’s to be involved.
 Conversely, I have been a lover of the game for decades and was fascinated with the work Caddy For A Cure also does for our wounded within the world of golf.
 I am more than pleased to assist them with their mission at any time, and appreciate when civilian groups such as Caddy For A Cure choose to serve our treasured wounded service members.